Tartan Design Centre

 There are several lines of tiles.
 These lines are categorized by letters.
 The higher the letter, the higher the cost.
 For example: A line is included, A+ is higher, B is higher than A+, C is higher than B and so on.
 The most expensive tile after the H line is called RFP (Request for Pricing).
 You can request an RFP to find out how much it will cost to install the tile in a certain area.
 You will not see a price for RFP cabinets online since the pricing will have to be provided by your DC Consultant.

 The boards in the Design Centre show some round labels.
 These labels help identify the tiles as there are hundreds of samples and several different suppliers.
 Most of the tiles you see on this site will note the label number and colour in the description of the tile.
-For example, a tile description may have (Board #R43).
-This means the label is red and the number is 43.
-You will also see numbers that begin with 4000 for each tile.
+For example, a tile description may have (Board #43).
+This number is the board number.
+The labels on the tile board are different shapes and colours and indicate the board number with or without a coloured circle.
+Red indicates tiles from Ceratec, Yellow from Centura, Blue from Euro, Round white from Olympia and round Green from Casa Roma.
+In addition online (only) you will also see numbers that begin with 4000 for each tile.
 These numbers are NOT noted on the tiles or the tile boards since they are only a means of a unique identifier in the database that populates this site.

 The standard installation of tiles is stacked.
 You can do it vertically stacked or horizontally stacked.
 The other upgraded options are brick and staggered.
 There is a cost to do so.